EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Conclusion

 \section{Conclusion}

-Through EasyScale, we advocate decoupling deep learning training from fixed GPU resources.
-EasyScale represents a critical step toward serverless deep learning by showing not only the feasibility but also the potential.
-EasyScale achieves elastic accuracy-consistent model training by \textit{1)} introducing the EasyScaleThread abstraction to preserve the training behaviors over elasticity and heterogeneity, \textit{2)} sourcing the non-deterministic behaviors scattered in the DLT software stack and solving them, and \textit{3)} developing new intra-job and inter-job scheduling policies utilizing the heterogeneous GPU cluster.
-Going forward, we hope EasyScale can draw attention to the deterministic computation of deep learning, and we should not always trade determinism for performance when designing elastic deep learning systems.
+Through EasyScale, we demonstrate the success of decoupling DL training process from underlying resource allocation for achieving accuracy-consistent model training under elasticity.
+Specifically, EasyScale presents several innovations to address non-determinism during elastic training by \textit{1)} introducing the EST abstraction to preserve the training behaviors over elasticity and heterogeneity, \textit{2)} sourcing the non-deterministic behaviors scattered in the DLT software stack and solving them, and \textit{3)} developing intra-job and inter-job schedulers utilizing the heterogeneous GPU cluster.
+Going forward, we hope EasyScale can draw attention to the deterministic computation of DL, and we should not always trade determinism for performance when designing DL systems.

+\begin{acks} We would like to thank the anonymous reviewers for their valuable comments and suggestions.
+We would also like to thank Ziheng Wu, Zhen Zheng for the valuable comments on the early version of this paper.
+This work is supported by National Natural Science Foundation of China (No. 62322201, 62072018 and U22A2028), and the Fundamental Research Funds for the Central Universities.
+Hailong Yang is the corresponding author.